-HP 127 Procedural Coding Lab (0) Prerequisites: HP 126 (concurrent enrollment)
+HP 127 Procedural Coding Lab (0)

 Provides opportunity for supervised practice of procedural codes learned in HP 126 Procedural Coding.
 Students will perform 25 authentic records with assigned CPT codes.
 Satisfactory performance will be measured by coding standards.
 These procedures include task completion within a time frame and to a level of competency deemed appropriate by the instructor.